turnerlabs/udeploy/docs/guides/fargate/README.md

 The `ECR Registry` field should be populated if any images only exist in ECR.
 Any image in an existing Fargate Task Definition will be displayed automatically.

-The `Version RegEx` field should contain a regular expression with a capturing group for the version and a second capturing group for the build number.
+The `Version RegEx` field should contain a regular expression with a capturing group for the version, and a second for the delimiter between the version and build number, and a third for the build number.

 ![Edit](./portal_edit_ecr.png)